mbridak/WinterFieldDayLogger/README.md

     "country": "USA",
     "email": "Hiram.Maxim@arrl.net",
     "bonus": {
-        "altpower": true,
+        "altpower": false,
-        "outdoors": true,
+        "outdoors": false,
-        "notathome": true,
+        "notathome": false,
-        "satellite": true,
-        "antenna": true
+        "antenna": false,
+        "satellite": false
     },
     "mullticast_group": "224.1.1.1",
     "multicast_port": 2239,
-    "interface_ip": "0.0.0.0"
+    "interface_ip": "0.0.0.0",
+    "node_red_server_ip": "127.0.0.1",
+    "node_red_server_port": 12062
 }
 ```

-Go ahead and edit this file before running the server.
-Feel free to leave the
-last 3 items as they are unless you have good reason not too.
-The rest should
+Feel free to leave the last 3 items as they are unless you have good
-be straight forward.
+reason not too.
+The rest should be straight forward.

-Under the bonuses section, if your group qualifies for a bonus, put true next
+Under the bonuses section, if your group qualifies for a bonus, put `true` next
 to the type of bonus.

 ## Client configuration for groups